fwdms/OpenFantasyRacing/README.md

 If you would wish to contribute, feel free to create a PR!
 A couple of things we expect :
 1. If you wrote a new feature, please write a test for that feature.
 2. Make sure your feature doesn't break any of the existing features by running `sail artisan test`.
+3. If your PR interacts with a model, make sure to update the Factories so the tests pass.

 ## Code of Conduct